xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD08_LAB_MANUAL.md

 1. Start the web application in a debugging mode.

 2. Clear the browser cache to ensure that the style sheet is reloaded.
-3. Set the user agent string to IE9 for Windows Phone 7.
+3. Set the user agent string to Windows Phone.
 4. Close the developer window and refresh the web application to examine if the problem persists in the mobile view of the application.
 5. Stop debugging and close Visual Studio.

  >**Results**: After completing this exercise, you will be able to create a Photo Sharing application that displays well on mobile devices and devices with small screens.

-©2016 Microsoft Corporation.
+©2017 Microsoft Corporation.
 All rights reserved.

 The text in this document is available under the  [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/legalcode), additional terms may apply.
 All other content contained in this document (including, without limitation, trademarks, logos, images, etc.) are  **not**  included within the Creative Commons license grant.
 This document does not provide you with any legal rights to any intellectual property in any Microsoft product.
 You may copy and use this document for your internal, reference purposes.